-Brandon Blackburn is a director at Lanigan Ryan, whose work includes audits, reviews, compilations, business income tax planning and preparation, and accounting and consulting services, particularly for construction contractors.
+Brandon Blackburn is a partner at Lanigan Ryan, whose work includes audits, reviews, compilations, business income tax planning and preparation, and accounting and consulting services, particularly for construction contractors.

 Although he still handles audits, Brandon’s practice focuses more on attestation and tax work with contractors.
 He performs review and tax engagements while working closely with his clients’ internal reporting departments.
 Much of his current work is subjective, requiring team members to have a great degree of knowledge – from internal processes to financial statements to tax methods that a non-specialized CPA might not be familiar with.

 Brandon has established a niche in his accounting business: helping contractors whose companies may have grown too quickly.
 He helps make sense of his clients’ numbers while cleaning up messy situations.
 Brandon also trains clients’ accounting departments and develops procedures to ensure the company won’t fall into a similar predicament.